‘Voters should reject corrupt elements’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Addressing a press conference at Lahore Press Club on Thursday, he said the Supreme Court had ruled that the PML-N leadership was neither Sadiq nor Ameen as required by the Constitution hence voting for them would amount to violating the Constitution, laws of land, and betraying the nation.
+Addressing a press conference at the Lahore Press Club on Thursday, he said the SC had ruled that the PML-N leadership was neither Sadiq nor Ameen as required by the Constitution, hence voting for them would amount to violating the Constitution, laws of land and betraying the nation.

 Comments